-As we all know, many kinds of organic binders, such as epoxy resin [1] and furan resin [2], are used in casting industry every year.
+As we all know, many kinds of organic binders, such as epoxy resin [1,2] phenolic resin [3,4], furan resin [5,6], are used in casting industry every year.
 Some components of organic adhesives do great harm to the environment and workers, so a variety of pollution-free binder is needed for casting.
 Therefore, binders obtained from natural materials attract a lot of attention.
 Clay, montmorillonoid and starch have the advantages of low cost and short molding cycle.
-However, their castings are prone to sand washing, sand inclusion, porosity and other defects, which restrict their application [3,4].
+However, their castings are prone to sand washing, sand inclusion, porosity and other defects, which restrict their application [7,8].

-Animal glue is a kind of non-toxic, ecologically clean, and biodegradable natural polymer material, which is also abundant and inexpensive [5,6].
+Animal glue is a kind of non-toxic, ecologically clean, and biodegradable natural polymer material, which is also abundant and inexpensive [9,10].
 Nevertheless, animal glue binder applications are limited.